apify/apify-client-python/README.md

 For local development, it is required to have Python 3.8 installed.

-It is recommended to set up a virtual environment while developing this package to isolate your development environment, however, due to the many varied ways Python can be installed, and virtual environments can be set up, this is left up to the developers to do themselves.
+It is recommended to set up a virtual environment while developing this package to isolate your development environment, however, due to the many varied ways Python can be installed and virtual environments can be set up, this is left up to the developers to do themselves.

 One recommended way is with the built-in `venv` module: